Probely/CTF-Challenges/README.md

 This **isn't** production code.
 All of these challenges have **vulnerabilities** built into them **on purpose**.
 As they're one-off programs, they may also contain other random issues we didn't account for (if a team happens to discover one of these, it becomes part of the competition too).

+Also, they're mostly using development-grade services and we recommend you run them behind a reverse proxy such as [nginx](https://nginx.org/).
+Check the `nginx` directory in the repository for configuration examples.

 Contributing
 ============